 Challenges small and medium companies face setting up and carrying out digitalisation initiatives

-Process models for organisations developing artificial intelligence including machine learning Process models for projects providing big data applications
+Process models for organisations developing artificial intelligence including machine learning

-applications: Commonalities with and differences to traditional developments
+Process models for projects providing big data applications: Commonalities with and differences to traditional developments

 Hybrid – traditional and agile – approaches in an organisation structure or in a project